Apple redesigned its online store last night. The design is based on iOS and includes tiles, a curated selection, information areas and more.

 The store.
 The best way to buy your favorite products.

 At the top are links to contact a retail specialist and find a nearby store.
 Below the welcome text is a row listing Apple's main products.
 Clicking on a product, such as Mac, leads to a page of searchable devices, neatly arranged in a series of cards that can be navigated by scrolling horizontally.
-Each card links to configuration and purchasing options for specific models, while other rows on the page lead to shopping guides, accessories, trade-in options and discounts, setup and support, and informative user manuals.
+Each card links to configuration and purchasing options for specific models, while other rows on the page lead to buying guides, accessories, trade-in options and discounts, setup and support, and informative user manuals.
 These sections can be quickly accessed via a scrolling navigation bar at the top of the page.
 Back on the main page, there's the "Just Launched.
-See What's New" section, which highlights new products, current deals, vendor discounts, and more.
+See What's New" section, which highlights new products, current sales, vendor discounts, and more.

 Apple Online Store regularly receives new curated content